ICHEC-learn/python-hpc/_episodes/03-numba.md

 The point of using `cache=True` is to avoid repeating the compile time of large and complex functions at each run of a script.
 In the example below the function is simple and the time saving is limited but for a script with a number of more complex functions, using cache can significantly reduce the run-time.
 We have removed the python object that caused the error.
-We will
+We will switch back to the `is_prime` function here.

 ~~~
 def is_prime(n):